fgrandel/meteor-versioning/README.md

 Redo the last undone transaction.
 The redo history contains all undone transactions of the local client.
 It is kept in RAM, too, and will not survive a restart/page reload.

+Committing a new transaction will purge the redo (but not the undo) stack.

 #### Meteor.tx.purgeLog()

 Call this to purge the internal transaction log.